 How do the composting toilets work?

-Essentially the composting toilets have three functions.
+Essentially a composting toilet system has three functions.
 These three functions play a vital role in processing human waste in a smooth way.
 These functions are as follows:

 - Evaporation of the moisture